Built in 1371, Dundonald Castle is a splendid example of a medieval tower house, with a fine barrel-vaulted ceiling in the lower hall.

 Although pets are welcome, they are unfortunately not allowed inside the Visitor Centre for hygiene reasons.

 There are scenic walks through the woods on the hillside to the west of the village within the vicinity of the castle.
 Guided tours for group parties can be arranged provided prior notice is given.
+We also have volunteer tour guides most days.

 There is Level Access for the Visitor Centre only, and those wishing to visit the castle, who have limited mobility, would perhaps find it difficult to climb the hill to the castle.
 Also, inside the castle the top floors are only accessible via stairs.